Ashvala/PaperSynth/README.md

 ![Imgur](https://thumbs.gfycat.com/BareCompleteGreatargus-size_restricted.gif)

-PaperSynth is a project that aims to read keywords you've written on a piece of paper and covert it into synthesizers you can play on the phone.
+PaperSynth is a project that aims to read keywords you've written on a piece of paper and convert it into synthesizers you can play on the phone.

 It uses a convolutional neural network model to do handwriting recognition in photos.